lorossi/advanced-computer-architectures-notes/README.md

-# Advanced Computer Architectures note
+# Advanced Computer Architectures notes

 This repository contains the notes for the Advanced Computer Architectures course, relative to the 2021/2022 class of Computer Science and Engineering held at Politecnico di Milano.